JJLee2910/Image-Special-Effects/README.md

     • To identify the direction of the lines.

     • To detect whether the lines are white or yellow in color.
+5. **Image Segmentation**: This project segments the important parts of an image from the background, aiding in object detection, accident prevention, lane change safety, and accurate parking.
+Detected obstacles are highlighted in the plotted image, while green lines indicate areas to avoid for the car..

 # Contributors
-This project is collaborating with university groupmates, [@tanweikang02](https://github.com/tanweikang02) contributed on the Line Features Extraction
+This project is collaborating with university groupmates as the following list:

+   [@tanweikang02](https://github.com/tanweikang02) contributed on the Line Features Extraction

+   [@codyy6](https://github.com/codyy6) contributed on Image Segmentation